rapharomero/PaperNotes/notes/UMAP.md

 ### Manifold Approximation
-The goal here approximate the manifold where the data lies by a Riemannian manifold such that *the data is approximately uniformly distributed according to the associated metric*.
+The goal here is to approximate the manifold where the data lies by a Riemannian manifold such that *the data is approximately uniformly distributed according to the associated metric*.
 A Riemannian metric is defined in the neighborhood of each data point, by normalizing the ambient distance by the distance to the k-th nearest neighbor of the data point.
 A Lemma proven in the paper justifies this solution.
 Doing this makes the hypothesis that the data is uniformly distributed hold *for the metric that is introduced*.